fabiofranchino/blog/_posts/2017-11-30-chart-template-more-goodies.md

 ## Custom accessor

-Based on the idea to follow d3.js paradigm as much as possible, I've added the possibility to change some accessors in the same way d3.js does with its objects.
+Based on the idea to follow the d3.js paradigm as much as possible, I've added the possibility to change some accessors in the same way d3.js does with its objects.
 This means that I can write something like:

 ```js
 var colorScale = d3.scaleOrdinal(d3.schemeCategory10)